kech-app/slang/README.md

 # Slang: Designing and Toying with DSLs.
 Targeting Elixir and Typescript.
+Kids and Adults.